maybebyte/anthesis/fdroid.md

 ## Why F-Droid?

-For the reasons outlined in ["Why self-host/use FLOSS?"](/why-self-host.html), using FLOSS (Free/Libre and Open Source Software) whenever possible is preferable.
+For the reasons outlined in [Why self-host/use FLOSS?](/why-self-host.html), using FLOSS (Free/Libre and Open Source Software) whenever possible is preferable.
 The source code is available for every app on F-Droid.